ApiLogicServer/Docs/docs/API.md

 ## Declare / Customize API

-APIs are
+APIs are:

-1. Declared in `api/expose_api_models.py` -- *generated* code which is typically note modified
+1. Declared in `api/expose_api_models.py` -- *generated* code which is typically not modified

 2. Customized in `api/customize_api.py` -- see below, and next page